ryw22/swordsmith/README.md

 # gba_demo_site
-A skeleton for creating a GitHub pages demo site of a Game Boy Advance game.
+Demo site of a Game Boy Advance game inspired by the anime Demon Slayer.
+There are three mini-games the player has to complete to win the game.